-At the Courtauld in 2009 he studied the Aesthetic Movement and completed a dissertation on Albert Moore and during the final part of his degree at Birkbeck College he specialised in Victorian landscape art and the Pre-Raphaelites with Dr. Carol Jacobi.
+At the Courtauld in 2009 he studied the Aesthetic Movement and completed a dissertation on Albert Moore and during the final part of his degree at Birkbeck College he specialised in Victorian landscape art and the Pre-Raphaelites with Dr. Carol Jacobi, now Curator, British Art 1850–1915 at Tate Britain.

-Laurence has a science background having completed a degree in Physics and an MSc and PhD in computer science in the 1970s and worked in the computer industry from 1968 until recently.
-In the 1980s he founded a company called Intelligent Environments which became the first internet company to float.
-He uses this experience to make his research available on the web.
+Laurence also has a science background having completed a degree in Physics and an MSc and PhD in computer science in the 1970s.
+He worked in the computer industry from 1968 until 2002 and in the 1980s he founded a company called Intelligent Environments which became the first internet company to float on the London AIM market.

 Publications and Dissertations

-- Darwin and Beauty (unpublished PhD thesis, University of Bristol, 2013),supervised by Professor Elizabeth Prettejohn
+- Darwin and Beauty (PhD thesis, University of Bristol, 2013),supervised by Professor Elizabeth Prettejohn

 - ‘Endless Forms: Charles Darwin, Natural Science and the Visual Arts’, organized by the Fitzwilliam Museum in association with the Yale Center for British Art, The Burlington Magazine (October 2009), a review of the Cambridge and New Haven exhibitions